leomccormack/SPARTA/README.md

 * [Spatial_Audio_Framework](https://github.com/leomccormack/Spatial_Audio_Framework) - For the internal code used by the plug-ins
 * [VST3_SDK](https://www.steinberg.net/en/company/developers.html) - The VST SDK

 Windows users must also install a custom [Intel MKL](https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries) .dll in a system path folder.
 More details can be found [here](https://github.com/leomccormack/Spatial_Audio_Framework).
+Optionally, Mac users may also follow suite for some additional performance gains.

 ### Installing

-For each individual plug-in, simply open the Visual Studio or X-code project file and build a release version
+For each individual plug-in, simply open the Visual Studio (2015/2017) or X-code project file and build a release version

 ```
 audio_plugins/_SPARTA_X_/make/
 ```

+To generate project files for other IDEs or Linux makefiles, one must open and configure the included .jucer files with JUCE's Projucer App accordingly; however, these are currently not officially supported.

 ## Authors